ctechfilmuniversity/project_xCoAx/README.md

 <br>

 This documentation supports the article with audiovisual materials showcasing the performance.
-You can find the entire files under this [link](https://owncloud.gwdg.de/index.php/s/zxTfLNErNMPzC0j)
+You can find all the files under this [link](https://owncloud.gwdg.de/index.php/s/zxTfLNErNMPzC0j)
 <br>
 <br>